GeneZC/MiniMA/TUTORIAL.md

 **Pruning**

-The pruning is executed with 1 Nvidia A100 GPU and only a small portion of adaptation data, and pruning data should be builded to 512 for pruning efficiency.
+The pruning is executed with 8 Nvidia A100 GPUs and only a small portion of adaptation data, and pruning data should be builded to 512 for pruning efficiency.

 The following is an example script (i.e., `scripts/build_pruning_data.sh`) to build pruning data (e.g., part of WuDao):
 ```bash